Production Coordinators

 Regulatory Knowledge

-From employment forms to vendor compliance, our coordinators know Saudi production rules and administrative needs.
-They handle permits, tax records, and crew forms in full compliance with local standards.
+From hiring paperwork to vendor compliance, our coordinators know the Saudi rules.
+They know the admin needs too.
+They handle permits, tax records, and crew forms.
+Everything meets local standards.

 On Location